datawire/pib/README.md

 You can now codify the system's overall shape by creating a `Envfile.yaml`.
 For now we'll create it in `~/pib`, but for production-use you'd want the config in its own version control repository.

-Initially you just have a simple system-level config: a single service (`hello`, to match its directory name) with a single required component.
+Initially you just have a simple system-level config: a single service (`hello`, to match its directory name) with a single required resource.
-Later you can add more services, shared components, and more.
+Later you can add more services, shared resources, and more.

 ```yaml
 Envfile-version: 1